 - Avoid creating the solution excessively salty since too much salt might annoy the skin and the puncturing.
-Put a little bit on your finger and taste it with the tip of your tongue to check the saltiness; it shouldn’t be any saltier than a potato chip.
+Put a little bit on your finger.
+Then taste it with the tip of your tongue to check the saltiness.
+It shouldn’t be any saltier than a potato chip.

 - A sea salt soak shouldn’t be performed more than twice a day.

 - Avoid playing with your piercings since doing so increases the possibility of bacteria entering the region and causing illness.